 Lodhi Garden has several entrances, but I prefer the main entrance (where the parking is) at Gate 1.
 It leads you directly to the largest tomb complex, and is just an awesome first view of the park.

 You can’t purchase food inside Lodhi Garden, but there’s usually street food stalls outside.
-Across Lodhi Road in Lodhi Colony (5 minutes walk from the gardens), there are excellent restaurants like Jamun, Guppy and Jaatre (for ice cream).
+Across Lodhi Road in Lodhi Colony (5 minutes walk from the gardens), there are excellent restaurants like Jamun and Guppy, one of Delhi’s most famous restaurants.

 Hours: 6:00 am to 8:00 pm, daily